 THIS DATE IN HISTORY: Feb.
 24

 Gretzky enters the game with 76 goals, matching the mark set by Esposito in 1970-71.
-Edwards stops each of Gretzky's first seven shots on goal, but Gretzky steals the puck from forward Steve Patrick, avoids defenseman Richie Dunn's attempt to hook him and beats Edwards at 13:24 with a low shot from the slot to set the record.
+Edwards stops each of Gretzky's first seven shots on goal, but Gretzky steals the puck from forward Stephen Patrick, avoids defenseman Richie Dunn's attempt to hook him and beats Edwards at 13:24 with a low shot from the slot to set the record.

 Esposito is on hand to see his record broken.

-"The only thing I felt nervous about," Gretzky said, "was that Phil had to be here, and I wanted him to get back to the things he had to do.
+"The only thing I felt nervous about," Gretzky says, "was that Phil had to be here, and I wanted him to get back to the things he had to do.
 That created all the pressure."

 1968: Rod Gilbert of the Rangers sets an NHL record with 16 shots and scores on four of them in a 6-1 victory against the Montreal Canadiens at the Forum.
 It's the fourth NHL hat trick for Gilbert, a Montreal native.
 His record for shots on goal is broken on March 21, 1991, when Boston Bruins defenseman Ray Bourque has 19.

 1978: Barry Beck of the Colorado Rockies scores his 18th goal, setting an NHL record for rookie defensemen.
-He surpasses the record of 17 set by Denis Potvin of the New York Islanders in 1973-74.
+He surpasses the mark of 17 set by Denis Potvin of the New York Islanders in 1973-74.
 The goal comes in a 3-2 victory against the Minnesota North Stars at McNichols Arena.

-1980: Gretzky, in his and Edmonton's first NHL season, becomes the first player in League history to score 100 points in a season prior to his 20th birthday.
+1980: Gretzky, in his and Edmonton's initial NHL season, becomes the first player in League history to score 100 points in a season prior to his 20th birthday.
 Point No. 100 is an assist in a 4-2 loss to the Bruins.
 It comes in his 61st NHL game.